totalspectrum/riscvemu/README.md

 Copyright 2017-2019 Total Spectrum Software Inc.
 Terms of use: MIT License (see the file LICENSE.txt)

+## Overview

 An emulator for the RISC-V processor architecture, designed to run in a single Propeller COG.
 There's also a version for the Propeller 2.
 In fact the P2 version is the more up to date, and this document mostly discusses that.

-The instruction set emulated is RV32IM, mostly, except that the 64 bit multiplies are not yet implemented.
+The instruction set emulated is RV32IM, mostly, except that some 64 bit multiplies are not yet implemented.
 The only standard CSR implemented on P1 is the low 32 bits of the cycle counter (so rdcycle works, but rdcycleh does not).
 On P2 the full 64 bit cycle counter is available.

 Some non-standard CSRs are used to access a UART emulation and to directly access propeller registers.
-These are different between P1 and P2.
+See below for details.

+### Roadmap

+coginit - demo of using COGINIT on P2 dhry - dhrystone benchmark fftbench - FFT benchmark fibo - recursive fibonacci hello - hello world using Newlib library, see Readme.txt toggle - LED toggle code vga - P2 VGA demo xxtea - xxtea benchmark

-riscvemu.spin is the actual emulator (the guts are in PASM, of course) riscvemu_p2.spin is a P2 version of the emulator riscvjit_p2.spin is an advanced P2 version that caches the results of
+riscvemu.spin is the P1 emulator (the guts are in PASM, of course) riscvemu_p2.spin is a P2 version of the emulator riscvjit_p2.spin is an advanced P2 version that compiles to P2 code debug.spin is a top level test harness for the emulators
-    compilation.
-debug.spin is a top level test harness

-Generally we build debug.spin, pad it out to an 8K boundary, and then postpend a RISC-V binary.
-On the Propeller 1 we then have to fix up the binary checksum; this is done with the p1_chksum tool found in the tools/ directory.
-See for example the Makefiles in the fftbench/, fibo/, and xxtea/ subdirectories.
+## Usage

+You'll need a RISC-V toolchain; I used the standard GCC toolchain from https://github.com/riscv/riscv-gnu-toolchain.
+Make sure to build for the rv32im architecture (many embedded toolchains build for rv32imc, but riscvemu does not support compressed instructions yet).

 The RISC-V binary should be linked to start at address 8192 (0x2000).
 See the Makefiles for examples of how to do this.